4d/docs/docs/FormObjects/listbox_overview.md

 At runtime, events that occur in a header are generated in the [list box column object method](#object-methods).

+When the `OBJECT SET VISIBLE` command is used with a header, it is applied to all headers, regardless of the individual element set by the command.
+For example, `OBJECT SET VISIBLE(*;"header3";False)` will hide all headers in the list box object to which *header3* belongs and not simply this header.

 ### Header Specific Properties

 [Bold](properties_Text.md#bold) - [Font](properties_Text.md#font) - [Font Color](properties_Text.md#font-color) - [Help Tip](properties_Help.md#help-tip) - [Horizontal Alignment](properties_Text.md#horizontal-alignment) - [Icon Location](properties_TextAndPicture.md#icon-location) - [Italic](properties_Text.md#italic) - [Object Name](properties_Object.md#object-name) - [Pathname](properties_TextAndPicture.md#picture-pathname) - [Title](properties_Object.md#title) - [Underline](properties_Text.md#underline) - [Variable or Expression](properties_Object.md#variable-or-expression) - [Vertical Alignment](properties_Text.md#vertical-alignment) - [Width](properties_CoordinatesAndSizing.md#width)